What Are Phishing Attacks and How Do You Stop Them?

 Phishing Attacks Are Easy to Launch

+Phishing attackers strike with emails because it’s easy and effective.
+Email addresses are easy to get and, when you think about it, emails are basically free to send.
+With minimal effort, phishing attackers can gain access to valuable data.
+Victims of phishing attacks can find themselves dealing with malware infections, identity theft, and data loss.
 Phishing attackers also target employees’ email, social media, and other accounts to compromise them and then use those accounts to launch attacks.
 Attackers sometimes try to obtain permissions to modify and compromise connected systems, like point-of-sale terminals and order processing systems.
 Some of the biggest data breaches, like the infamous Target breach back in 2013, start with a phishing email aimed at a connected system, maybe belonging to a vendor or another third party.
 When successful, phishing attackers can establish a beachhead in business systems and build on it.

 Even Basic Phishing Attacks Can Deceive Recipients